A Place for Mom

 • If you haven’t already used one before traveling, you may want to consider some form of GPS tracking device for seniors.

-• If your loved one has a tendency to become tired or more agitated at a certain point in the day, avoid traveling at this time.
+• If your loved one tends to become tired or more agitated at a certain point in the day, avoid traveling at this time.

-Don’t be afraid to ask for help when traveling with seniors.
+Don’t be afraid to ask for help when traveling with elderly loved ones.
 Navigating an airport requires a lot of attention to detail, and the level of activity can be overwhelming.
 You can have peace of mind knowing that when needed, airport, airline, and TSA staff are all trained to assist you along the way.

 SHARE THE ARTICLE